paul126/ruby_chess/README.md

 # Ruby Chess

-A text-based chess game built in Ruby.
+A text-based chess game for the command line built in Ruby.

 ## Instructions to Play